marianabb/REBUS/time.rst

 Tue july 26th
 - More tests with django-schedule, finding JQuery tools 1hr
 - Adding DatePicker to add_publication and for calendar use 0.5hr
-- Tests with different calendars 12:45 -

-- User registration
+- Fullcalendar working with google calendar, not customizable yet 1.5hr
+- Mail with progress report for Ivan and Daniela 1hr
+- Calendar tests.
+Event detail 1.75hr

+Wed july 27th
+- Some details (ReBuS, links on publications not mandatory) 0.25hr
+- Adding calendar link customization, colors and multiple calendars 2hr

 - Map
-- Calendar
 - Search?